uniibu/remix-ide/docs/FAQ.md

 It is heavily recommended to use another browser not affected by this issue (Firefox is known to not be affected)."
 ```

-**A:** Old versions of solidity compiler had this problem with chrome.
+**A:** Old versions of Solidity Compiler had this problem with chrome.
 Please change the compiler version in Solidity Plugin to the newer one or use another browser.

 **Q:** I’m getting an issue with Maximum call stack exceed and various other errors, can't compile.

-**A:** Try a different browser or a newer solidity compiler version.
+**A:** Try a different browser or a newer Solidity Compiler version.

 **Q:** How to verify a contract that imports other contracts?